SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/usage-and-billing.md

 Custom properties may be defined in the [Properties library](/users-guide/administration#properties) and then set their values in the [Custom properties](#tenants-custom-properties) tab of the tenant.

-You can filter the usage statistics list for a time period by adding the start and end date in the top menu bar and click **Filter**.
+You can filter the usage statistics list for a time period by adding the start and end date in the top menu bar and click **Apply**.
 The **Usage statistics** page will show the numbers for all subtenants for this time period.

 {{< c8y-admon-info >}}
 If a tenant was created after the selected time period, it will show up but the numbers are "0".